Applicants to the official degree-seeking MBA program must meet the following admissions criteria:

 Students in the weekend program typically begin classes the first weekend of each term.
 A 24-month schedule of classes held two weekends per month will be provided in advance to allow you to plan ahead.

-MBA Placement Test Information
+MBA Placement Exams

-The placement exams are optional for qualified students who wish to place out of one or more of the following courses:
+Placement exams are optional for qualified students who wish to place out of one or more of the following courses:

 MBA 5200 – Survey of Economics